oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This document creates a registry in [](#iana-status-types) that includes the most common Status Type values.
 Additional values may defined for particular use cases.
 Status Types described by this document comprise:

  - 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.
- - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled, or cancelled.
+ - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.
  - 0x02 - "SUSPENDED" - The status of the Referenced Token is temporarily invalid, hanging, debarred from privilege.
 This state is reversible.
  - 0x03 - "APPLICATION_SPECIFIC_3" - The status of the Referenced Token is implicitly given by the particular use case and the meaning of this value is known out-of-band.
  - 0x0E - "APPLICATION_SPECIFIC_14" - The status of the Referenced Token is implicitly given by the particular use case and the meaning of this value is known out-of-band.